maxhoffmann/old-maximilianhoffmann.com/article/maintainable-coffeescript/_maintainable-coffeescript.md

+# Maintainable CoffeeScript

+## 8th of August, 2013

 In 2012 I decided to master JavaScript.
 I started with Addy Osmani’s free ["Learning JavaScript Design Patterns"](http://addyosmani.com/resources/essentialjsdesignpatterns/book/), read ["JavaScript: The Good Parts"](http://shop.oreilly.com/product/9780596517748.do) by Douglas Crockford, then went on with ["Effective JavaScript"](http://effectivejs.com) by David Herman, learned about ["Maintainable JavaScript"](http://shop.oreilly.com/product/0636920025245.do) from Nicholas Zakas and am currently half through ["Secrets of the JavaScript Ninja"](http://jsninja.com/) by John Resig and Bear Bibeault.
 I also had a glimpse into ["Eloquent JavaScript"](http://eloquentjavascript.net/) by Marijn Haverbeke and ["Object Oriented JavaScript"](http://www.packtpub.com/object-oriented-javascript/book) by Stoyan Stefanov.
 Each one of these books is a fantastic resource and helped me enormously to enhance my JavaScript knowledge.
 I already have another book on my reading list: ["Test-Driven JavaScript Development"](http://tddjs.com/) by Christian Johansen.

 While learning to avoid the quirks of JavaScript I started to value its good parts and then felt in love with the expressiveness of the language.
 Having written some web applications without and with frameworks like [Angular.js](http://angularjs.org), I got aware of the boilerplate code one has to write though.
 Class inheritance is pretty painful without a library and some things like type or existence checking isn’t fun.